telefonicaid/fiware-orion/README.md

 # Orion Context Broker

-This is the code repository for the Orion Context Broker, a C++ implementation of the NGSI9/10 REST API binding developed as a part of the FI-WARE project.
+This is the code repository for the Orion Context Broker, a C++ implementation of the NGSI9/10 REST API binding developed as a part of the FI-WARE platform.

 You find all the information on Orion Context Broker in its page in the FI-WARE Catalogue: